1313e/PRISM/docs/source/user/terminology.rst

 	A model that has/takes more than 2 model parameters.

 ModelLink (subclass) [`modellink`]
-	The user-provided wrapper around the model that needs to be emulated, provided by a :obj:`~prism.modellink.modellink.ModelLink` object.
+	The user-provided wrapper around the model that needs to be emulated, provided by a :obj:`~prism.modellink.ModelLink` object.

 Model discrepancy variance [`md_var`]
 	A user-defined value that includes all contributions to the overall variance on a model output that is created/caused by the model itself.